Malivil/TTT-Randomat-20/README.md

 _randomat_choose_vote_ - Default: 0 - Allows all players to vote on the event.\
 _randomat_choose_votetimer_ - Default: 10 - How long players have to vote on the event.\
 _randomat_choose_deadvoters_ - Default: 0 - Dead people can vote.\
-_randomat_choose_limitchoosetime_ - Default: 0 - Whether single player choosing has limited time.
+_randomat_choose_limitchoosetime_ - Default: 0 - Whether single player choosing has limited time.\
+_randomat_choose_limitchoosetime_random_ - Default: 0 - Whether to choose a random event if time runs out.

 ## Clownin' Around (aka We All Float Down Here)
 Converts a Jester/Swapper to a Killer Clown